SahmAbuHashish/reading-notes/file/Django Models.md

 ### Briefly outline the key components and workflow of a Django application, as discussed in the Beginner’s Guide to Django.
 How do these components interact with each other to create a functional web application?

-1. Models: Models define the data structure of the application.
-They represent database tables and handle data manipulation, such as querying, inserting, updating, and deleting records.
-Models are defined as Python classes and are responsible for managing data integrity and relationships.

-2. Views: Views handle the logic and business operations of the application.
-They receive HTTP requests from users and return HTTP responses.
-Views interact with models to fetch or modify data, perform data processing, and prepare data for rendering.

-3. Templates: Templates define the presentation layer of the application.
-They generate HTML, CSS, and JavaScript that is sent to the user's browser.
-Templates can include dynamic content and logic, such as variables, loops, conditionals, and template tags.
-They allow for the separation of design and code, making it easier to maintain and modify the user interface.

-4. URL Configuration: The URL configuration maps URLs to specific views in the application.
-It defines the routing logic that determines which view should handle each incoming request.
-The URL configuration is typically defined in a Python module and can include regular expressions and named parameters to capture dynamic parts of the URL.

 Workflow of a Django Application:

 1. Request: A user initiates a request by accessing a URL in their browser.